safesoftware/fmeserver-nginx/README.md

 # :warning: This repository is no longer maintained and should not be used.
 The FME Flow Linux installer now deploys FME Flow with NGINX as a reverse proxy by default.
-Please refer to the [documentation](https://docs.safe.com/fme/html/FME-Flow/AdminGuide/configuring_for_https.htm) for more information.
+Please refer to the [FME Flow documentation](https://docs.safe.com/fme/html/FME-Flow/AdminGuide/configuring_for_https.htm) for more information.

+---

 # Configure FME Server for SSL using NGINX as a reverse proxy
 Here is our blog post about the benefits of using NGINX as a revers proxy for FME Server: